Postage stamps of the Soviet Union: Rarities

 A unique complete pane of 25 early Soviet Union stamps is known as Soviet Air Post "Wide 5" surcharged.
 The stamp itself was produced in 1924 as a surcharge of 10 kopecks on 5-rouble green type II, basic stamp wide "5".

 In 1925, a 15-kopeck yellow stamp of "Peasant" design was printed in a very small quantity within the Gold Standard issue.
 Named Limonka, it is considered very rare, especially if in mint condition.

 Another very rare Soviet stamp, issued in 1931, is Aspidka, especially if imperforate; 24 imperforate specimens are known.
 Its design was created by Vasily Zavyalov.

 In 1932, the All-Soviet Philatelic Exhibition was organized in Moscow.
 On that occasion, a souvenir sheet of four stamps known as Personalised Kartonka was produced on thick card, with three-line overprint "To the best shock worker of the All Russian Philatelic Society – President of the Moscow Philatelic Organization E.M.
 Nurk".
 It is considered rare because only 25 souvenir sheets were issued.

 A San Francisco inverted surcharge with small Cyrillic "ф" ("f") is characteristic of a rare Soviet stamp called Levanevsky with overprint.
 Possibly unique, it was designed by Vasily Zavyalov and issued in 1935.

 Due to a plate error (asymmetric star), a variety of the first Soviet numbered Tokyo Olympic souvenir sheet of 1964 is now quite rare and known as Green souvenir sheet.
 The Russian Goznak stamp factory has released several sheets of the Tokyo 1964 trial stamps, they are very rare and there are few left.

-Russia Seal of the USSR SC 2763a 1963 Spartakiad of nations.
-This year, the green commemorative block was printed in various shades.
-There was an error in color printing during production and the stamp was printed on a blue background, however there is a version where the blue background of the stamp was specially printed and put into circulation.
-Rare variation of this stamp.